 Godzilla's modern colors alternate between shades of green, blue, and charcoal gray, but his original suit was actually brown—we just couldn't tell since the movie was in black and white.
 Whether this was intentional or the color hadn't yet been finalized due to technical limitations isn't clear, but it's difficult to imagine ocean-dwelling Godzilla in such an earthy shade.

-Godzilla's Japanese title, Gojira, combines the words of gorilla and whale, but neither of those animals are brown either.
+Godzilla's Japanese title, Gojira, combines the words of gorilla and whale, but neither of those animals is brown either.
 Regardless, Godzilla's somber hues fit his aquatic nature and help distinguish him from brown kaiju ally Anguirus.

 4. Godzilla Has Risen From the Dead

 Multiple times, actually.
 Most notably, the original Godzilla (who perished at the end of his movie) was revived from the souls of deceased WW2 soldiers in Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.
-Godzilla also revived his son Junior (who became the new Godzilla) in Godzilla vs. Destoroyah, and the original adult Zilla from 1998's Godzilla was later reborn as Cyber-Godzilla in the animated series through alien technology.
+Godzilla also revived his son, Junior (who became the new Godzilla), in Godzilla vs. Destoroyah, and the original adult Zilla from 1998's Godzilla was later reborn as Cyber-Godzilla in the animated series through alien technology.

 3. Godzilla Can Fly With His Atomic Breath

 Godzilla movies run the gamut from serious battles over Earth's fate to cheesy contests between bumbling titans.
 One of Godzilla's most unbelievable feats appears in Godzilla vs. Hedorah, where the King of Monsters uses his atomic breath to fly after his foe by aiming it at the ground (sometimes called his "back-charge" technique).